SeriouslyInc/tylertate/works/_posts/2010-01-01-redesigning-enterprise-content-management-system.markdown

 ## Recommendations

+Theo Bonham Carter (manager) says:

-"Quite aside from the fact that he's a lovely guy, Tyler has that magic mixture of creativity, enthusiasm, vision and technical expertise that makes working with him a complete pleasure.
-Someone I can recommend without hesitation." — Theo Bonham Carter (manager)
+> "Quite aside from the fact that he's a lovely guy, Tyler has that magic mixture of creativity, enthusiasm, vision and technical expertise that makes working with him a complete pleasure.
+Someone I can recommend without hesitation."

+Joseph McElroy (coworker) says:

-"I have worked with Tyler on a number of projects, Tyler has been the key for that extra small detail motivated by his hunger to learn and wanting to benefit the project.
-Not only his UI which is at the forefront, its his ability of marketing, leading, and decision making which makes him stand out as a huge player within a team." — Joseph McElroy (coworker)
+> "I have worked with Tyler on a number of projects, Tyler has been the key for that extra small detail motivated by his hunger to learn and wanting to benefit the project.
+Not only his UI which is at the forefront, its his ability of marketing, leading, and decision making which makes him stand out as a huge player within a team."